equinor/ert/docs/reference/configuration/keywords.rst

     2. Set :ref:`NUM_CPU <num_cpu>`

-        ert will search for ``PARALLEL`` in the data file, and if not found, will search for ``SLAVES`` and update :ref:`NUM_CPU <num_cpu>` according to how many nodes are found.
+        Ert will search for ``PARALLEL`` in the data file, and if not found, will search for ``SLAVES`` and update :ref:`NUM_CPU <num_cpu>` according to how many nodes are found.
         The fifth entry of the keyword ``SLAVES`` determines the number of processors